CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 When one of your characters is wounded, his card is placed with its top towards you (i.e., rotated 180˚ from an untapped position).
 All restrictions to tapped characters also apply to wounded characters.

 {: .note }
+> **Note:** At any given time during play, each character in play must be in one of the three "states:" he must be either untapped, tapped, or wounded.
+>
 > **Clarification:** A tapped (or wounded) character can perform any action that does not require the character to tap.
->
-> For example, a tapped (or wounded) character can move normally, he can fight with a penalty (if the attacker chooses him as the target of a strike), he can transfer items, etc. A tapped (or wounded) character may **not** tap to acquire an item, to influence a faction, to play a card requiring that he tap, etc.
+For example, a tapped (or wounded) character can move normally, he can fight with a penalty (if the attacker chooses him as the target of a strike), he can transfer items, etc. A tapped (or wounded) character may **not** tap to acquire an item, to influence a faction, to play a card requiring that he tap, etc.<br>Items and characters tap independently.
->
-> Items and characters tap independently.

 ### UNIQUE & “MAY NOT BE DUPLICATED” CARDS

 If a card states that it is “unique” or that it “may not be duplicated,” only one such card (or its effects) may be in play at a time.
 The first card played takes precedence (influence checks may change this).
 This restriction applies to all cards in play, i.e., both yours and your opponent’s.

 Only one of each “unique” card may be included in your play deck and starting cards combined.
-As an exception, two of the same Wizard may be included in your play deck (to give you a better chance of drawing one early).
+As an exception, two of the same Ringwraith may be included in your play deck (to give you a better chance of drawing one early).

+{: .note }
+> If a unique card is eliminated, that card may not be brought back into play by either player.

 ## 3 • GETTING READY TO PLAY

 Follow these steps to get ready to play:

  1. Place your site cards in your location deck.
-This deck should contain all of your Haven cards (i.e., Rivendell, Edhellond, Grey Havens, and Lorien).
-You may include any number of Haven cards, but only one of each non-Haven site card.
+This deck should contain all of your Darkhaven cards (i.e., Minas Morgul, Dol Guldur, Carn Dum, and Geann a-Lisch).
+You may include any number of Darkhaven cards, but only one of each non-Haven site card.
  2. Place between 25 and 50 Resource cards **and** an equal number of Hazard cards in your play deck (if you have fewer than 25 of either available, just use all of the cards you have).
 Only one of each “unique” card may be included.
 No more than three copies of any one non-unique card may be included.
- 3. Place one to five starting characters (no Wizards) face down in front of you.
-The combined mind attributes (see [page 19](/rules-archive/the-wizards-unlimited#character-attributes)) of these characters must be 20 or less.
+ 3. Place one to fix starting characters (no Wizards) face down in front of you.
+The combined mind attributes (see [page 18]()) of these characters must be 20 or less.
 You and your opponent reveal your characters simultaneously, placing any duplicated characters into your play decks.
-Then organize your starting characters into followers and companies and place them at Rivendell (i.e., place a Rivendell site card next to them).
+Then organize your starting characters into followers and companies and place them at Minas Morgul (i.e., place a Minas Morgul site card next to them).
- 4. You _may_ assign up to two non-unique minor items to your starting characters (i.e., two items total, **not** two to each character).
-These items must come from cards that you have not already committed to your play deck.
+ 4. You _may_ assign up to two non-unique minor items to your starting characters (i.e., 2 items total, **not** 2 to each character).
+These items must come from cards that you have not committed to your play deck.
  5. Place up to 10 character cards in your play deck.
 Only one of each character card may be included.
-In addition, place up to two Wizard cards in your play deck (you may place two copies of the same Wizard).
+In addition, place up to two Ringwraith cards in your play deck (you may place two copies of the same Wizard).
 Shuffle your play deck.
  6. Draw a hand of eight cards from your play deck.
  7. Each player makes a roll, and the player with the highest result goes first (reroll if tied).

 {: .note }
-> **Clarification:** None of your starting characters may be considered to be followers for the purposes of determining their combined mind attributes—your initial characters have to have combined mind attributes of 20 or below.
+> **Clarification:** None of your starting characters may be considered to be followers for the purposes of determining their combined mind attributes.
+That is, these characters have to have combined mind attributes of 20 or less.
 >
-> **Clarification:** The initial 1-5 characters and two minor items do count toward the “one-unique” and “three-others” limits on the play deck.
+> **Clarification:** The initial 1-6 characters and two minor items do count toward the “one-unique” and “three-others” limits on the play deck.
 However, they do **not** count towards the number of resource and character cards in your starting play deck.

 ## 4 • THE PLAYER TURN

 Play consists of a series of “Player Turns.”
 During your turn, you take various actions during the following phases.
 Then, your opponent does the same during his turn.